davesnuthouse/redDKP/README.md

 9. A warning to the RL/ML that they have to allocate Attendance DKP before people leave the group
 10. (Done) Restore the chat window slash commmands
 11. (Done) Balance field shouldn't be able to be edited
-12. Clicking away from edit value on DKP table doesnt deslect value (like pressing enter would)
+12. Add button to RL Tools to allocate bench aware

 Known Bugs:
 1. (Fixed but blurry as all hell) Addon icon not displaying on the addons list
 2. (Fixed) Top row record can show above the window when editing + scrolling
 3. (Possibly Fixed) Audit log is back to showing lots of "unknowns" (display issue the data is there)
-4. SYNC be fooked
+4. (Might be fixed but need ppl with addon to test) SYNC be fooked
 5. (Fixed) Minimap button being a twat (needs a full rebuild and Lib file)
+6. Clicking away from edit value on DKP table doesnt deslect value (like pressing enter would)

 Features to consider for the distant future:
 1. Colour coding in the logs to make them easier to read
 2. More buttons for RL Tools
 3. Full support for DKP bidding
-4. Mass Invite functionality
+4. (Done - because someone speshul wanted this most) Mass Invite functionality
+5. Raid group planner?